• Home

 Dickson Monk joined the Columbia World Affairs Council in June of 2016, becoming executive director in January 2017.
 He is dedicated to advancing the trajectory of his hometown towards a thriving and innovative international center in the Southeast and passionate about cultivating a supportive and connected global community.

 After eight years of working in the publishing industry at Bruccoli, Clark, Layman, he joined Columbia’s nonprofit community as communications manager for the Columbia Museum of Art and, later, as director of marketing and communications at Historic Columbia.
 Dickson currently serves on the boards of South Carolina Sister Cities, Columbia Council for Internationals, SC Partners of the Americas, and US Global Leadership Coalition SC Advisory Committee; and previously, International Association of Business Communicators of South Carolina, The Anchor Institute, American Advertising Federation, and the Media Club of Columbia.
 He is a member of the Society of International Business Fellows.
-Dickson can be contacted at dmonk@columbiaworldaffairs.org

-Program & Membership Director
+International Visitor Program Director

 Picture